operatorequals/covertutils/docs/assembling_backdoor.rst

 Orchestration Step
 ^^^^^^^^^^^^^^^^^^

 First we are gonna need an ``Orchestrator`` object.
-This will password-protect our communication, providing us fixed-size byte arrays.
-Those bytes can be transmitted in any way, plus recognized amongst random data.
+This will **password-protect our communication**, providing us fixed-size byte arrays.
+Those bytes can be transmitted in any way, plus recognized **amongst random data**.
-In our case we will send them over through a plain TCP connection.

 .. code:: python